pogomapeisenerz1/PokeAlarm/docs/getting-started/installation.rst

    copy of the project.
 This create a folder called 'PokeAlarm' that will contain the application.

-2. **Install the Requirements** - In a terminal, naviagate into the root folder of your PA installation.
+2. **Install the Requirements** - In a terminal, navigate into the root folder of your PA installation.
 Run ``pip install -r requirements.txt --upgrade``.
    This will install and update the modules that PokeAlarm needs to run.